If you or someone you know has suffered a serious injury, contact us now on 0344 854 7000 for free, impartial advice about making a claim.

 If you have suffered a serious injury you can typically claim for:

-• The severity of the effects of the medical negligence.
+• The severity of the effects of the accident.

 • How your life has been affected by the injury or illness.

-• Financial losses, including how much money you have lost or will lose as a result of the medical negligence (e.g. loss of earnings, travel expenses).
+• Financial losses, including how much money you have lost or will lose as a result of the accident (e.g. loss of earnings, travel expenses).

 To get an idea of the compensation that you could receive for any physical injuries that you have suffered, please use our compensation calculator.